JavonDavis/parallel_appium/README.md

     $ gem install parallel_appium

-## Usage
+## Getting started and ssage

-To use the gem properly there's 3 lines of code you'll need to know to include within your project.
+To get started with this gem there's 3 lines of code you'll need to know to include within your project.
 These lines handle the following.

 ### Starting the servers